beydacar1/todo-app-first-js-project/README.md

 # https://codepen.io/beydacar1/pen/YzqzVYb

-# Todo filtering project

-# bootstrap javascript languages used
+# I made todo app with Javascript.
+I used Bootstrap and javascrip in this project.